Averroes Ai Automated Visual inspection software

 2D Vision vs 3D Vision Systems for Inspection

-Choosing between 2D and 3D vision is a decision that hits cost, accuracy, speed, and how well your inspection process holds up when things get messy.
+Choosing between 2D vision vs 3D vision is a decision that hits cost, accuracy, speed, and how well your inspection process holds up when things get messy.

 Some lines need simplicity.
 Others need depth and dimensional data.